mobile rating

 Travel Documents – Don’t forget the important stuff behind!

 Necessary documents should be your utmost priority.
 Having them in your luggage will make sure that you don’t face any problems on your trip.
-Include travel documents like:
+Whether you're visiting multiple Tanzania National Parks or heading straight to the Ngorongoro Conservation Area, don’t forget to include:

 • A valid passport